A Visual Guide to Condition

 Condition is the most important factor in determining value – followed by rarity and desirability

 Two condition grading methods have evolved over the years, the 1 to 10 scale and the Mint to Poor scale.
-Shown below are examples of the 1934 porcelain fountain service sign in each of the conditions.
+Shown below are examples of the 1937 serving tray in each of the conditions.
 Under each sign the corresponding condition and description is presented.
 Please keep in mind that interpreting these guidelines is objective, and everyone's viewpoint is different.
 For instance a "minor scratch" might mean one thing to one person, and something slightly different to another person.
 Also keep in mind, that when in doubt, it is always better to "under-grade" and item than it is to "over-grade" and item.